 'That little girl becomes a young lady': When Billy Ray reacted to Miley Cyrus' outrageous 2013 VMAs twerking and grind on USD 10 million singer

 In 2013, Billy Ray Cyrus talked about Miley's controversial image, including her twerking and her performance at the VMAs.
-Read on to know what Billy has to say about his daughter
+Read to know everything about what Billy has to say

 Key Highlight